chcg823/C_language/README.md

 # C_language
-Some codes in C language.
+Here you can get some codes in C language that may useful to you.
+For easier access fork this repo.